VanessaGamingv/United-Federal-Emporium/README.md

 # United-Federal-Emporium Right to edit

-Before editing contact the created/help created the mods here and to give credit where credit due you don't want to be another Thatguy Thank you
+Before editing contact the pepole help/created the mods here and to give credit where credit due you don't want to be another Thatguy Thank you